SheetJS/docs.sheetjs.com/docz/docs/03-demos/19-mobile.md

 :::caution

-On iOS, URIs from `react-native-document-picker` must be massaged:
+On iOS, the URI from `react-native-document-picker` must be massaged:

 ```js
 import { pickSingle } from 'react-native-document-picker';